namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

 operations that produced a value backwards in order to compute derivatives (for reverse mode AD).
-The way this computation graph, or rather the process of assembling this computation graph, differs notably from TensorFlow or MXNet, is that a new graph is constructed dynamically, on the fly, each time a fragment of code is evaluated.
+The way this computation graph, or rather the process of assembling this computation graph, differs notably from TensorFlow or MXNet, is that a new graph is constructed eagerly, on the fly, each time a fragment of code is evaluated.
 Conversely, in Tensorflow, a computation graph is constructed only once, by the metaprogram that is your code.
 Furthermore, while PyTorch will actually walk the graph backwards dynamically each time you ask for the derivative of a value, TensorFlow will simply inject additional nodes into the graph that (implicitly) calculate this derivative and are evaluated like all other nodes.
-This is where the distinction between *dynamic* and *static* graphs is most apparent.
+This is where the distinction between dynamic and static graphs is most apparent.

 The choice of using static or dynamic computation graphs severely impacts the ease of programming in one of these environments.
 The aspect it influences most severely is *control flow*.
 In a static graph environment, control flow must be represented as specialized nodes in the graph.
-For example, Tensorflow has a `tf.cond()` operation, which takes three subgraphs as input: a condition subgraph and two subgraphs for the `if` and `else` branches of the conditional.
+For example, to enable branching, Tensorflow has a `tf.cond()` operation, which takes three subgraphs as input: a condition subgraph and two subgraphs for the `if` and `else` branches of the conditional.
 Similarly, loops must be represented in TensorFlow graphs as `tf.while()` operations, taking a `condition` and `body` subgraph as input.
 In a dynamic graph setting, all this is simplified.
 Since graphs are traced from Python code *as it appears* during each evaluation, control flow can be implemented natively in the language, using `if` clauses and `while` loops as you would for any other program.
-This turns awkward and unintuitive Tensorflow code:
+This turns awkward and unintuitive Tensorflow
+code:

 ```python
 import tensorflow as tf